Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-2: Collaborative Computation in the RSU Tier

-As for the constraints, (19a) ensures the relationship and the range of task offloading decisions (i.e., $m^n_r$) for each NV$_n$.
-In (19b), the first term is the communication setup delay between each NV$_n$ and RSU$_1$, where $Q^n$ signifies the total number of the communication setup messages of NV$_n$, $D^n_q$ denotes the data size of the $q\mbox{-}th$ setup message of NV$_n$, and $R_{n}$ is the data rate of the communication link dedicated for the transmission of the NV$_n$'s setup messages.
-The following two terms are the V2I data transmission delay and the sum of computation delay on RSUs, respectively.
-The data transmission delays from an RSU to the next one are summed in the last term.
-Hence (19b) guarantees the total execution delay of the NV$_n$'s application task will not exceed its delay requirement.
-(19c) is related to the mobility of NVs, where $L$ is the length of RSU$_1$'s service range, $S_n$ denotes the distance from the starting point of service range to the current position of NV$_n$.
-Thus, it guarantees that NV$_n$ completes communication setup and data uploading with RSU$_1$ before leaving its service range.
-(19d) ensures the data transmission delays are nonnegative and not greater than a tolerant threshold $\tau_{max}$.
-The sum of subchannels allocated to each V2I link should not exceed the total available number of subchannels $b$ is guaranteed by (19e), where $\mathcal{I}_+$ is the set of positive integers.
-(19f) ensures the summation of the allocated computation resources should not exceed the available resources of the corresponding RSU.
+As for the constraints, (18a) regulates the range and sequence of offloading decisions.
+Note that $m^n_r=m^n_{r+1}$ means the RSU$_r$ is not assigned any subtask of RV$_n$ and only needs to transmit its intermediate data to RSU$_{r+1}$.
+When $m^n_r=M^n+1$, it means previous RSUs have completed all the subtasks of RV$_n$.
+(18b) guarantees the total delay of each RV$_n$'s application task will not exceed its delay requirement, where the first term is the communication setup delay between RV$_n$ and the current RSU. $Q^n$ signifies the total number of communication setup messages of RV$_n$, $D^n_q$ denotes the data size of the $q\mbox{-}th$ setup message, and $R_{n}$ is the data rate of the link dedicated for RV$_n$'s setup message transmission.
+(18c) ensures that communication setup and data uploading are completed before each RV exits the service range $L$ of the current RSU, where $S_n$ denotes the distance from the starting point of service range to the current position of RV$_n$.
+(18d) ensures the transmission delays are nonnegative.
+(18e) enforces the total number of subchannels allocated to V2I links should not exceed the available subchannel number $b$ of the current RSU, where $\mathcal{I}_+$ denotes the set of positive integers.
+(18f) ensures the total computing resources allocated to RVs are bounded by the available capacity of each RSU.

-\emph{Remark:} In constraint (19a), $m^n_r=m^n_{r+1}$ means the RSU$_r$ is not assigned any subtask of NV$_n$ and only needs to transmit data to RSU$_{r+1}$.
-These RSUs are referred to as TYPE 1 RSUs.
-When $m^n_r=M^n+1$, it means previous RSUs have completed all the subtasks of NV$_n$.
-Hence the RSU$_r$ will do nothing for NV$_n$.
-We call them TYPE 2 RSUs.
-Therefore, in the objective function and the constraint (19b), the computation delay and energy consumption of TYPE 1 RSUs are zero, while all the delay and energy consumption for both of transmission and computation of TYPE 2 RSUs are zero.
+The problem $\mathcal{P}_2$ is highly intricate, coupling two types of discrete variables with two types of continuous variables.
+To tackle this, we propose a layered optimization framework.
+In the lower layer, with fixed task offloading decisions for RVs, the convex optimization techniques are employed to derive the optimal continuous solutions for V2I transmission delay, V2I bandwidth allocation, and RSU computing resource allocation.
+In the upper layer, the task offloading decisions can be efficiently determined through linear search.
+The variables in the lower and upper layers are iteratively updated until they converge to a stable strategy.
+Subsequently, a gain priority-based scheme is designed to recover the discrete V2I subchannel allocation.